RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot - notes.md

 In this project, children will learn how to use 'if' statements to make decisions in their programs.

 #Resources
 For this project, Scratch 2 should be used.
-Scratch 2 can either be used <a href="http://scratch.mit.edu/projects/editor/">online</a> or <a href="http://scratch.mit.edu/scratch2download/">offline</a>.
+Scratch 2 can either be used online at [jumpto.cc/scratch-on](http://jumpto.cc/scratch-on) or can be downloaded from [jumpto.cc/scratch-off](http://jumpto.cc/scratch-off) and used offline.

 You can find a completed version of this project <a href="http://scratch.mit.edu/projects/26762091/#editor">online</a>, or it can be downloaded by clicking the 'Download Project Materials' link for this project, which contains: